AntelopeIO/leap/docs/01_nodeos/03_plugins/state_history_plugin/index.md

                                         incoming connections.
 Caution: only
                                         expose this port to your internal
                                         network.
+  --state-history-unix-socket-path arg  the path (relative to data-dir) to
+                                        create a unix socket upon which to listen for incoming connections.
   --trace-history-debug-mode            enable debug mode for trace history --state-history-log-retain-blocks arg if set, periodically prune the state
                                         history files to store only configured